-Free Forms for Pro Se
+Free Forms for Pro-Se Litigants

-If you are going through a child custody suit be aware that these forms are NOT designed to protect your rights to your parental rights.
+If you are going through a child custody suit be aware that these forms are NOT designed to protect your parental rights.
 Before they take advantage of you and you enter your forms, find out how your fundamental parental rights can protect you from spending thousands of extra dollars on discovery, and save you from the cost of approaching your suit with the belief that you have to fight the other parent in order to keep your rights.
-Training

 The link to the pro se family court forms from the states are set up to streamline the process for the court and to make the court cases move faster for the court’s benefit.
 The family court’s idea of efficiency may mean that you get thrown into a process that takes advantage of you and sucks you dry of all of your assets and financial resources.
 If you value everything you have worked hard to earn and save and want to keep spending your time and money on developing your child, you will want to alter the forms that you use from your state and add the protections you need to win your equal child custody without being taken advantage of or having to destroy the other parent or face destruction yourself.